Rakesh-Pawar/Uber-Trips-Data-Analysis/README.md

 ## :dart: Business Problem:
 <details><summary>Click here to expand</summary>
 <p>

-1. How many trips have I done over the years?
+1. How many trips have  done over the years?

-2. Where did most of the dropoffs occur?

-3. What product type was usually chosen?
+2. What product type was usually chosen?

-4. What was the avg. fare, distance, amount and time spent on rides?
+3. What was the avg. fare, distance, amount and time spent on rides?

-5. Which weekdays had the highest average fares?
+4. Which weekdays had the highest average fares?

-6. Which was the longest/shortest and more expensive/cheaper ride?
+5. Which was the longest/shortest and more expensive/cheaper ride?

-7. What was the average lead time before begining a trip?
+6. What was the average lead time before begining a trip?

 </p>
 </details>

-:point_right: Data Cleaning [click here](Data-Cleaning.md)
+:point_right: Data Cleaning [click here](https://github.com/Rakesh-Pawar/Uber-Trips-Data-Analysis/blob/main/Data-cleaning.md)

-:point_right: Data Analysis Solution [click here](Data-Analysis.md)
+:point_right: Data Analysis Solution [click here](https://github.com/Rakesh-Pawar/Uber-Trips-Data-Analysis/blob/main/Solutions.md)

+## Conclusion

+- This repo briefly demonstrated some tips and steps to make analysis easier and undoubtedly highlighted the crucial importance of a well-defined business problem, guiding all analytical efforts to a specific objective, and also highlighting important insights.
+- This business case also tried to reflect a practical application of SQL in daily business activities.